RakeshGowdaSN/Odyssey-AI/README.md

 # Odyssey-AI 🌍✈️

 Odyssey-AI is an intelligent travel assistant application designed to streamline travel planning and enhance user experiences.
-It leverages advanced AI models and modular agents to provide personalized recommendations, itinerary planning, and creative solutions for travelers.
-With Odyssey-AI, users can enjoy seamless, AI-powered travel planning via voice or text.
+It leverages advanced AI models, modular agents, and rich visual tools to provide personalized recommendations, itinerary planning, image generation, and creative solutions for travelers.
+With Odyssey-AI, users enjoy seamless, AI-powered travel planning via voice or text—complete with real-world photos and custom-generated visuals for each suggestion.

 ---